 This setting manages how pricing is displayed within the control panel.
 You can show line-items and subtotals including or excluding tax.

-Show Prices on Invoices
+Prices on invoices

 This setting manages how pricing is shown on the storefront order details page and the emailed and printed order invoice.
 You can show line-items and subtotals including or excluding tax, or you can select to use tax zone display settings.
-This option allows line-items and subtotals to be displayed according to the tax zone that the customer's shipping address falls under, and requires Manual Tax Setup.
+This option allows line-items and subtotals to be displayed according to the tax zone that the customer's shipping address falls under, and requires Basic Tax Setup.

 On the cart and checkout pages, when multiple taxes are applied to an order, you can choose whether they should appear summed on a single line, or if each rate should be broken down on its own line.
 Depending on where you do business, it may be required that you break down the tax display into separate rates; check with a tax professional if you’re unsure.